Jack Radford

 Jack Alvin Radford (November 4, 1929 – May 19, 2003) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1972 to 1975, as a NDP member for the constituency of Vancouver South.
+He served as Minister of Recreation and Conservation from May 18, 1973 to December 22, 1975.
 He died of cancer in 2003.

 He played a season with the BC Lions when they were first organized and with the Edmonton Eskimos until knee injuries side-lined him.
-He began trap shooting in the 1950s and excelled in this sport; winning the BC Championship twice, as well as titles in the United States.
+He began trap shooting in the 1950s and won the BC Championship twice, as well as titles in the United States.
 He worked 20 years for Swift's Meats in Vancouver.
 He accepted a position with the International Woodworkers of America, then went on to become a representative for the Canadian Labour Congress.